Jennifer Melfi

-Dr. Jennifer Melfi is a fictional character on the HBO TV series The Sopranos.
+Dr. Jennifer Melfi is a fictional character on the HBO television series The Sopranos.
 She is the psychiatrist of Mafia boss Tony Soprano.
 She is portrayed by Lorraine Bracco.

 Character description

 Melfi is an Italian-American, with her father's family hailing from Caserta.
-She is a graduate of Bard College and Tufts University School of Medicine and has an upscale lifestyle, living in a three-bedroom condominium in Essex Fells, New Jersey and shopping frequently at gourmet Italian shops (as revealed in "Meadowlands").
+She is a graduate of Bard College and Tufts University School of Medicine and has an upscale lifestyle, living in a three-bedroom condominium in Essex Fells, New Jersey, and shopping frequently at gourmet Italian shops (as revealed in "Meadowlands").